 While I encourage original research, do not attempt a survey.
 Doing a survey well is not easy.
+Increasingly professional pollsters struggle to get reliable samples.
 Having your social media friends respond to a few questions does not generate useful information.
 The sample will not be representative of any larger population and therefore will not sustain any generalizations.